Suez Suez, Egypt Travel Guide

 The local currency is the Egyptian Pound (EGP), symbolized as E£ or LE.
 Banknotes are available in values of EGP 5, 10, 20, 50, 100, and 200.
 Coins come in EGP 0.25, 0.50, and 1.

-Exchange foreign currency at official currency exchange offices (bureaux de change) and banks.
-ATMs are frequently found in Suez and other major cities for cash withdrawals.
+Exchange foreign currency at official places to exchange currency (bureaux de change) and banks.
+ATMs are frequently found in Suez and additional major cities for cash withdrawals.
 Larger hotels, restaurants, and shops generally accept credit and debit cards, but cash is useful for smaller purchases, street food, local transport, and tipping.

 Expect basic guesthouses or budget hotels (EGP 200-500/night).
 Meals from street food or local eateries (EGP 150-300/day).
 Use public microbuses (EGP 50-100/day).
 Focus on free or low-cost sites.